marwahaha/otomata/README.md

 This is [the JavaScript version](https://marwahaha.github.io/otomata).

-It will accept URLs from the older Flash versions, but as of now only has the default "Otomata" scale.
+It will accept URLs from the older Flash versions too.
 You can find some creations [on this Reddit page](https://www.reddit.com/r/otomata/).

 If you have any comments or requests, you can open a GitHub issue or email me at marwahaha@berkeley.edu.

+To play the original Flash version, you can [download Flash player](https://www.adobe.com/support/flashplayer/debug_downloads.html).
+When you run it, use the URL for the [new version](http://www.earslap.com/assets/otomata/iotomata.swf) or the [old version](http://www.earslap.com/assets/otomata/otomata.swf).

 ---
 ---